Heather-Glen-Village/HGV-Learning-Git/README.md

 git switch main
 ```

-18. Finally, before we can start working on your code you want to upload this new branch to GitHub for others to see/work on with different computers.
-This can be done by pushing your new branch onto the repository.
+17. Finally, before we can start working on your code you want to upload this new branch to GitHub for others to see/work on with different computers.
+This can be done by pushing your new branch onto the repository

-- **NOTE** If this is your first Push it will ask you for your Username and Passowrd.
-This should be your GitHub Username and GitHub **Token** from Step 9 not Password)
-- Your Password will also not Display so but while it shows your Not Typing anything, you are Inputing the Password.
 ```bash
 git push -u origin <Your-Branch-Name>
 ```
 - -u tells Git to Link the GitHub Branch with this one
 - Origin tells it to put the Branch on GitHub

 Now if you check the GitHub on the left side the page there is a button to swap Branches and your should now be listed.
 #### Finally Coding
 Now with all of this setup done you can get to coding or in this case making an edit to a test python file.
 In the Repo there is a python file called Practice.py.

-19. In this file there are Instructions for you to follow but basically you need to add something to this file that proves you made an edit to it.
+18. In this file there are Instructions for you to follow but basically you need to add something to this file that proves you made an edit to it.
 If you don't know any python that fine, just write a simple command such as:
 ```python
 print("My-Name")
 ```
 #### Saving and Uploading your Code
 When you are done adding what you to the Python file, you save it but that doesn't save it to Git.

-20. For Git we need to check what files need to be save by running to show all un stage and stage file in Git.
+19. For Git we need to check what files need to be save by running to show all un stage and stage file in Git.
 ```bash
 git status
 ```

-21. To add a file to be committed you want to run this command
+20. To add a file to be committed you want to run this command
 ```bash
 git add <filename>
 ```